Skip to Content

 Though the discovery process happens first in practice, we will discuss the execution process first here as it is what determines the requirements of the discovery process.

 Activities are declared in the manifest file as Jitterbit-Activity-* attributes, with IDs that are assigned based on the registration of the connector with Harmony.
-(See Connector Registration for details.)
+(See Connector registration for details.)

 Each activity class receives an @Activity annotation to register it as part of the connector, and must implement an execute() method that is passed a JitterbitActivity.ExecutionContext.